Status

 Researcher Peter Erickson drafted a white paper investigating these questions, and revealed some interesting findings:

-- Less than 60% of the oil transported through Minnesota on the Enbridge Mainline is used in the Midwest.
+- Less than 60% of the oil transported through Minnesota on the Enbridge Mainline is used in the Midwest, even though our landscape and rivers are put at risk of spills every day.

-- Oil demand in the Midwest is peaking, meaning the era of oil pipeline expansion can end and regulators should prepare to scale back the pipeline system.
+- Oil demand in the Upper Midwest has peaked, meaning the era of oil pipeline expansion can end and regulators should prepare to scale back the pipeline system.

-- Even under Trump’s pro-fossil-fuel policies and with no holistic shifts in society, we could begin decommissioning Enbridge pipelines in Minnesota by 2030 with minimal market impacts.
+- Even under Trump’s pro-fossil-fuel policies and with no significant societal shifts, we could begin decommissioning Enbridge pipelines in Minnesota around 2030 with minimal market impacts.

 -